Installing MinimServer 2 on an ASUSTOR NAS

 - If your installation was successful, the final step is to install the current update to ensure you have the latest fixes and features.
 To do this, you need to install and run MinimWatch on another computer as described in the next section.

 If your MinimServer installation isn't at the current update level, MinimWatch will prompt you to install the current update.
 Follow the prompts to install this update and relaunch MinimServer.
-You might need to install more than one update to get to the current update level.

 - When you start MinimServer, it will scan all the music files under the content directory that you configured during the installation process.
 Depending on how many music files you have, this might take some time.
 While this scan is in progress, MinimWatch will display a yellow icon with a minim symbol (musical note) in the system tray or menu bar.
 When the scan has finished successfully, the colour of the minim icon will change to green (transparent on Mac).
 If MinimServer startup fails for any reason, the colour of the minim icon will change to red and you'll see a pop-up message describing the problem.